1. Blog

 Carefully measuring your dog’s food is an important part of your dog’s weight loss journey.
 But you’ll have a greater chance of weight loss success if you think outside the measuring cup.

 First off, consider trading your measuring scoop for a scale.
-According to research published in Veterinary Record, even pet parents who measure out dog food often over-measure portions — in some cases feeding their dogs up to 152% more than the recommended serving size.
+According to research published in Veterinary Record, even pet parents who measure out dog food often over-measure portions.
+In some cases, they feed their dogs up to 152% more than the recommended serving size.

 “If you’re a pet parent who isn’t measuring out the appropriate quantities of the kibble, you may be feeding extra and that’s an easy way to encourage weight gain,” says Dr. Wilson.

 A scale will give you a more reliable and consistent serving size.
-Or, you can use it to confirm the correct amount of food in a serving and then use a scoop that fits just that amount.
+Or, you can use it to confirm the correct amount of food in a serving; then use a scoop that fits just that amount.

 If you find that your dog is wolfing down their food too quickly and looking for more, try adding the portion to a puzzle feeder.
-That can help stretch out the meal and create opportunities for physical and mental stimulation to take your pet’s mind off their hunger.
+That can help stretch out the meal.
+Plus, it creates opportunities for physical and mental stimulation to take your pet’s mind off their hunger.

 3. Focus on what’s in their food